Login

 Supplementary Employee Benefits

 Each country has minimum requirements for employee benefits.
-But if you want to stay competitive and meet expectations, you should consider offering supplementary benefits, too, such as health insurance or a higher pension contribution.
-If these benefits are managed by your EOR, they will invoice you for the costs.
-Additionally, you may need to pay a benefits management fee.
+But if you want to stay competitive and meet or excede expectations, you should consider offering supplementary benefits, such as health insurance or a higher pension contribution.
+If these are managed by your EOR, they will invoice you for the costs and any additional benefits management fees.

 Ongoing EOR Service Fee

 For compliance reasons, employees typically need to be paid in the currency of their jurisdiction.
 However, many EOR providers allow you to pay invoices in the currency of your choosing.
-As a result, you may need to pay a fee to cover the currency exchange.
+As a result, you may need to pay to cover the currency exchange fees.

 It’s worth noting that how you pay these costs differs from one EOR to the next.
 Some providers consolidate fees into a single monthly invoice, while others don’t.
 Depending on the EOR and fee type, you may be charged in advance or in arrears.